 Adapted from: http://sciwrite.org/sciwrite.franklin.html

-He graduated with high honors from the University of Maryland in 1970 and worked as a science and feature writer at the Baltimore Sun from 1970 to 1986.
-He was a professor at the University of Maryland College of Journalism from 1986 to 1989, and was then professor and chairman of the Department of Journalism at Oregon State University from 1989 to 1991.
-From 1991 to 1998, he served as director of the creative writing program at the University of Oregon.
+He graduated with high honors from the University of Maryland in 1970 and worked as a science and feature writer at The Baltimore Sun from 1970-86.
+He was a professor at the University of Maryland College of Journalism from 1986-89, and was then professor and chairman of the Department of Journalism at Oregon State University from 1989-91.
+From 1991-98, he served as director of the creative writing program at the University of Oregon.

 Franklin taught courses on science writing and writing complex stories.
 At the time, he was the fourth Pulitzer winner at the College, joining David Broder, Knight Chair Haynes Johnson and Humphrey Fellows Director William Eaton.

-He retired as an Emeritus Professor in July, 2010.
+He retired as a professor emeritus in July 2010.

 Read a Neiman interview with Jon Franklin in 20014.